-In a bash script, you need to get a filename and extension to save it into a variable.
+In a Bash script, you may need to extract the filename and extension and save them into variables.
+This tutorial shows how to achieve this for a given file.

 This article covers